kamlekar/kamlekar.github.io/_posts/2016-03-29-sublime-to-atom.md

 header-img: "img/home-bg.jpg"
 ---

-I really like [Sublime](https://www.sublimetext.com/) editor but wanted to try [Atom](https://atom.io/) and know why it is so much popular.
+I like [Sublime](https://www.sublimetext.com/) editor but wanted to try [Atom](https://atom.io/) and know why it is so much popular.
 While doing coding in atom, I find many things which were not user friendly (_compare to sublime_) like:

 - No highlight word occurences when a word is selected.
 - By default, everything looked dark.
 It was hard to see and switching through tabs because of light reflection on my Mac.